This is an interview with David Speakman, also known professionally as Manipulant based on Lancaster (a little city in Pennsylvania, USA).

 W.: What are your goals for the future?

-W.: Are there any final thoughts you want to share with our readers?
+W.: Are there any final thoughts you want share with our readers?

-We thank Sanjay Raja for answering these questions and to accept this interview with us.
-You can follow him on twitter: @GoBigRaja.
-Check out his website from Teams No Excuses Fitness here: http://teamnoexcusesfitness.com/
+We thank Manipulant (David Speakman) for responding to these questions and to accept this interview with us.
+Check out his new album (released on 2/14/2019) when it releases then.
+You can follow him on twitter: @ManipulantMusic

 Please also subscribe to our newsletter (interview recaps) by filling out this form: https://goo.gl/forms/yDdxNeOnfm3F65oG2